-(Last Updated on : 20/03/2013)
+(Last Updated on : 16/02/2019)

-and sub tribes has made the state of Assam the home of a long procession of the most colorful festivals which are full of passion, compelling, mesmerizing, reflecting the true secular spirit, tradition and lifestyle of the people.
-The specific aim behind the celebration of these festivals is to bring all the people together who might otherwise be scattered in far-flung villages.
-A spirit of accommodation and togetherness characterizes the celebration of all festivals.
+and sub tribes has made the state of Assam the home of a long procession of the most colourful festivals which are full of passion, compelling, mesmerizing, and reflecting the true secular spirit, tradition and lifestyle of the people.
+The specific aim behind the celebration of these festivals of Assam is to bring all the people together which facilitates a spirit of accommodation and togetherness that characterizes the celebration of all festivals.

 Bihu is the most awaited festival in the state of Assam.
-The major festival of Assam is Bihu, which is celebrated, in three different forms in three different times of the year, viz Bohag Bihu or Rongali Bihu
+One of the major festivals of Assam, Bihu is celebrated, in 3 different forms during 3 different times of the year, viz Bohag Bihu or Rongali Bihu

-The festival of Baishagu is generally celebrated by the Bodo Kachadis during mid-April.
+Kacharis tribe during mid-April.
 The Bodo tribe celebrates this festival in the season of spring at the advent of the New Year.
 This festival is devoted to Lord Shiva

 Rongker and Chomangkan

 The two most important festivals of the Kabris, an indigenous tribe of the Karbi Analong are Rongker and Chomangkan.
 The former one is a springtime festival and is performed at the beginning of the year, in the month of April.
 This festival also embodies various shades of merriment and is observed to propitiate different deities both male and female for the well being of the entire village.
 The main reason for celebrating this festival is to make the people free from the diseases and natural calamities throughout the year and also seek the blessings for bounteous yield of crops.
 The women-folk are not allowed to enter the premises of the worship during this auspicious festival.
-The latter one is a festival desiccated to the dead.
+The latter one is a festival dedicated to the dead.
 It can be redefined as a death ceremony.
-This is nonstop four days and four nights celebration and demands participation from every Karbi.
+This is a non-stop 4 days and nights celebration and demands participation from every Karbi.

 The festival of Majuli is held on the bank of the River Luit in the state of Assam, which is indeed a backdrop of immense scenic beauty.
-The most striking phenomenon of this festival is the assimilation of different ethnic groups under one sky to exemplify the resplendency of their culture and heritage.
+The most striking phenomenon of this festival is the assimilation of different ethnic groups under one sky to exemplify the resplendence of their culture and heritage.
 Special events are organized round the clock and give a lot of scope to the general folk to participate in it.

 Dehing Patkai Festival

 and the playful Dehing River and is organized in the month of January every year.
 The festive celebrations are regarded as a heady cocktail of ethnic fairs, tea heritage tours, golfing, wildlife excursion, adventurous sports and down memory lane trips to World War II cemeteries and the Stilwell Road (once used as the passage to the Golden land of Myanmar).

 Bohaggiyo Bishu Festival

-is the most colorful festival held every year on the first Wednesday of the month Ginmur Polo or the months of February/ March.
+is the most colourful festival held every year on the first Wednesday of the month Ginmur Polo or the months of February/ March.
 The literal meaning of the festival stands as Ali signified as root/seed, Ai which means fruit, and Ligang means sow.
 The ceremonial sowing of paddy starts on this day.
 The young boys and girls perform a dance, which features brisk stepping, flapping and flinging of hands as well as swaying of hips thus representing youthful passion and reproductive urge.
 The festival continues for five days and rice, beer, pork and dried fish is essential for this feast.
 Certain social taboos and superstitions are maintained during this festival.

 every year for conservation and protection of Asiatic elephant.
-The festival will be marked by various activities from the domestic elephants as well as different cultural performances.
+The festival will be marked by various activities by the domestic elephants as well as different cultural performances.

 Brahmaputra Beach Festival

 in association with Tourism Department of the Government of Assam.
 This annual festive celebration is marked with different cultural programmes and adventurous participation in the arena of sports.